Fastlane (2021): Impact of the COVID-19 pandemic

-The event was held at Tropicana Field in St. Petersburg, Florida.
+Due to the COVID-19 pandemic, the sixth Fastlane was produced by way of a bio-secure bubble called the WWE ThunderDome, which at the time was hosted at Tropicana Field in St. Petersburg, Florida.
+This was WWE's final pay-per-view and livestreaming event to be produced from the ThunderDome at Tropicana Field, as the bio-secure bubble was relocated to the Yuengling Center in Tampa in April.

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March 2020, WWE had to present the majority of its programming from a behind closed doors set.
-Initially, Raw and SmackDown's television shows and PPVs were done at the WWE Performance Center in Orlando, Florida.
+Initially, Raw and SmackDown's shows were done at the WWE Performance Center in Orlando, Florida.
 A limited number of Performance Center trainees and friends and family members of the wrestlers were later utilized to serve as the live audience.
 In late August, these programs were moved to a bio-secure bubble called the WWE ThunderDome.
 The select live audience was no longer utilized as the bubble allowed fans to attend the events virtually for free and be seen on the nearly 1,000 LED boards within the arena.
 Additionally, the ThunderDome utilized various special effects to further enhance wrestlers' entrances, and arena audio was mixed with that of the chants from the virtual fans.
 After being hosted at Orlando's Amway Center, the ThunderDome was relocated to Tropicana Field in St. Petersburg, Florida in December.

 Due to the start of the 2021 Tampa Bay Rays season, as Tropicana Field is the home venue of the Tampa Bay Rays, on March 24, 2021, WWE announced that they would relocate the ThunderDome to the Yuengling Center, located on the campus of the University of South Florida in Tampa, beginning with the April 12 episode of Raw.
-Fastlane was in turn the final WWE pay-per-view produced from the ThunderDome at Tropicana Field.
+Fastlane was in turn WWE's final PPV and livestreaming event produced from the ThunderDome at Tropicana Field.